-INTANGIBLE ASSETS WITH FINITE USEFUL LIVES
+Intangible Assets with Finite Useful Lives

 We have certain finite lived intangible assets that were initially recorded at their fair value at the time of the Merger.
-These intangible assets consist of management contracts, franchise contracts, leases, certain proprietary technologies and our guest loyalty program, Hilton Honors.
-Additionally, we capitalize direct and incremental management and franchise contract acquisition costs, including development commissions, as finite lived intangible assets.
-Intangible assets with finite useful lives are amortized using the straight-line method over their respective estimated useful lives, which are generally as follows: management contracts recorded at the Merger (13 to 16 years), management contract acquisition costs (20 to 30 years), franchise contracts recorded at the Merger (12 to 13 years), franchise contract acquisition costs (10 to 20 years), leases (12 to 35 years), Hilton Honors (16 years) and capitalized software development costs (3 years).
+These intangible assets consist of management contracts, franchise contracts, leases, certain proprietary technologies and our Hilton Honors guest loyalty program.
+Additionally, we capitalize cash consideration paid to incentivize hotel owners to enter into management and franchise contracts with us as contract acquisition costs and the incremental costs to obtain or fulfill the contracts as development commissions, which are generally fixed.
+We also capitalize costs incurred to develop internal-use computer software and costs to acquire software licenses, as well as internal and external costs incurred in connection with the development of upgrades or enhancements that result in additional information technology functionality.

-We capitalize costs incurred to develop internal-use computer software and costs to acquire software licenses.
-Internal and external costs incurred in connection with development of upgrades or enhancements that result in additional information technology functionality are also capitalized.
-These capitalized costs are amortized on a straight-line basis over the estimated useful life of the software.
-These capitalized costs are recorded in other intangible assets in our consolidated balance sheets.
+Intangible assets with finite useful lives are amortized using the straight-line method over their respective estimated useful lives, which for contract acquisition costs and development commissions is the contract term, including any renewal periods that are at our sole option.
+These estimated useful lives are generally as follows: management contracts recorded at the Merger (13 to 16 years); management contract acquisition costs and development commissions (20 to 30 years); franchise contracts recorded at the Merger (12 to 13 years); franchise contract acquisition costs and development commissions (10 to 20 years); leases (12 to 35 years); Hilton Honors (16 years); and capitalized software development costs (3 years).
+In our consolidated statements of operations, the amortization of these intangible assets, excluding contract acquisition costs, is included in depreciation and amortization expense, and the amortization of contract acquisition costs is recognized as a reduction to franchise and licensing fees and base and other management fees, based on contract type.
+Costs incurred prior to the acquisition of a contract, such as external legal costs, are expensed as incurred and included in general and administrative expenses in our consolidated statements of operations.
+Cash flows for contract acquisition costs and development commissions are included as operating activities in our consolidated statements of cash flows, and cash flows for software development costs are included as investing activities.

-We review all finite lived intangible assets for impairment when circumstances indicate that their carrying values may not be recoverable.
-If the carrying value of an asset group is not recoverable, we recognize an impairment loss for the excess carrying value over the fair value in our consolidated statements of operations.
+We review all finite lived intangible assets for impairment when indicators of impairment exist.
+We perform an analysis to determine the recoverability of the asset group carrying value by comparing the expected undiscounted future cash flows to the net book value of the asset group.
+If the carrying value of the asset group is not recoverable, we recognize an impairment loss for the excess carrying value over the estimated fair value in our consolidated statements of operations.